Maine Coon Lifespan:

 by: Steph

-Eddie was my very best friend for eight years.
-He was a big talker, super affectionate and very popular with the whole family.
-Jack was more quiet but also had an outstanding personality.
+Eddie was my best friend for eight years - he was a big talker, very affectionate, and well-loved by the whole family.

-They are buried side by side at our Humane Society cemetery.
-They have large granite headstones, each with sentiments inscribed.
+Jack was quieter but had a great personality.
+They are buried side by side at our Humane Society cemetery, each with a granite headstone and a heartfelt inscription.

-Both my boys were extremely loved and loved me back.
+Both of my boys were deeply loved and loved me back.
 I will miss them forever.

 Jasmin